 HMVP candidates are used in merge candidate list construction and AMVP candidate list construction process.
 Pruning is applied on the HMVP candidates relative to the existing spatial or temporal merge candidate in the merge list before an HMVP candidate being added into the merge or AMVP list.

 Once the total number of available merge candidates reaches the MaxNumMergeCand minus 1, the merge candidate list construction process from HMVP list is terminated.
 MaxNumMergeCand is the maximum number of merging MVP candidate, and shall be in the range of 1 to 6, inclusive.
 In VTM3 common test condition, MaxNumMergeCand is equal to 6, therefore HMVP candidate is added only up to merge candidate 5.

+In addition, in the VVC draft text 3, it specifies that the value of MaxNumMergeCand shall be in the range of 1 to 6, inclusive.

 Proposed